 A Grade Point is the numerical grade assigned to the letter grade for assessment purpose, except for the grades of P, IP, I, TR, Z, X and WD which carry no Grade Point.
-(Please refer to Paragraph 14.2 of the Academic Regulation for the Grade Point of each grade).
+(Please click here for the Grade Table).
 It is also used to calculate a student's SGPA and CGPA.
 The calculation of SGPA and CGPA is illustrated in the example given below: